 Alliance fills a critical niche in Minneapolis’ affordable housing marketplace.
 Our units are some of the most affordable – a room, where a resident shares a bathroom and kitchen, costs as little as $350 per month.
 Our largest apartments, with three bedrooms, cost $915 per month.
 These rents are 15-30% below market.

 A recent study by the National Low Income Housing Coalition analyzed how many hours a minimum wage worker had to work in order to afford an average cost 2 bedroom apartment.
 In MN, it was 91 hours per week.
 Alliance rents simple rooms with shared bath and kitchen facilities, studios and 1-3 bedroom apartments.
 With support from donors, we’re able to keep rents affordable to low wage workers.
 A minimum wage worker would have to work 25 hours per week to afford an Alliance room and 55 hours in a week to afford a 2 bedroom unit – well below the averages and manageable for two less than full-time wage earners in a family.

 We rent to tenants that other landlords turn down because of their low income or poor rental and criminal histories.
 Without stable housing these individuals are unable to hold down a job or get their children to school every day.
 We provide support and flexibility so our tenants can maintain their housing.
-Many of our tenants are low wage and seasonal workers – essential to our economy but unable to afford market rent apartments.
+Many of our tenants are low wage and seasonal workers – essential to our economy but leaving them with insufficient income to afford market rent apartments.

-- 126 units are in two apartment buildings.
+- 170 units are in three apartment buildings.
 Alliance is the owner and contracts with an independent property manager.

 - 210 units are sober supportive housing units.
 Alliance Housing was a co-developer, is a part owner and has no active role in day to day management.